Getting Started

-These are the instructions for setting a development environment for TurboWarp/scratch-gui, scratch-vm, scratch-render, etc. or making custom builds on your own computer.
+These are the instructions for setting up a development environment for TurboWarp itself.
+This is useful if you want to submit pull requests to us or make your own mod.

 Dependencies